jon-xu/scSplit_paper_data/README.md

 # scSplit_paper_data

-### Data included in the paper "Genotype-free demultiplexing of pooled single-cell RNA-seq"
+### Results discovered in the paper "Genotype-free demultiplexing of pooled single-cell RNA-seq"
 http://biorxiv.org/cgi/content/short/570614v7

 ### newly published tool scSplit were used to generate all data